svenefftinge/xtext-lsp-workshop/Excercise_00 Setup.md

 npm run build
 npm run start
 ```

+Again you need to start the language server using the dedicated launch config (_"Run Language Server"_)within Eclipse.

 ## Debugging the language server in Theia
 You can attch a debugger to the language server executed by Theia, using the launch config